Terminology

 • Galvanic Skin Response

-A method of measuring fluctuations in the electrical conductivity of the skin.
+A method of measuring changes in the electrical conductivity of the skin.

-A Virtual Item is a digital representation within the ZYTO software that is associated with a general wellness topic, category, or product.
-During a session, digital signals related to these items are presented while patterns associated with GSR are recorded and organized into informational reports.
+A digital reference within the ZYTO software representing a general wellness topic, category, or product.
+During a session, these items are presented while corresponding changes in galvanic skin response (GSR) are recorded and organized into structured reports.
+These items may also be displayed within reports for consideration as part of the system’s data organization.

 • Range